56 Dean Street - Compensation - Update

 What has happened?

-An email newsletter sent to almost 800 users of a sexual health clinic inadvertently included the names and addresses of all of the other recipients.
+An email newsletter sent to almost 800 users of a sexual health clinic inadvertently included the names and addresses of all other recipients.
 The newsletter was for those who had signed up to the clinics ‘Option E’ online booking and test results service, and the email reportedly displayed the full names and email addresses of around 780 recipients.

 Any user who received the email could easily have had sight of the private details of other users of the service.
 Some of those affected have already come forward having seen the details of friends and people they knew themselves who they were not aware were using the service as well.